History of JSC “MINSK KRISTALL” - “MINSK KRISTALL GROUP” holding management company

 During the years of perestroika, the enterprise faced multiple problems - while in general it managed to avoid dismantling of the alcohol beverage production facilities and complete refurbishment to change to production of soft drinks (subject to a notorious Decree of 15 May 1985 On Measures Aimed at Tightening Control Over Drinking and Alcoholism), Kristall still suffered a certain economic damage.
 Despite the above, in the 1980s, Kristall managed to bring its alcoholic beverage and wine production in compliance, with the world standards in terms of multiple parameters.

 In July 1986, the Production Association of Spirit and Alcoholic Beverage Industry was renamed into Minsk Regional Production Association of Starch Industry to incorporate four distilleries, three starch factories and the head enterprise of Minsk Kristall Winery and Distillery.

 By its 100-th jubilee, Kristall developed unmatched vodka Belaya Rus, new bitter brandy and unique vodka Kristall-100, which is produced by using an unparalleled "flint" technology.

-In 2013, Minsk Kristall Winery and Distillery was reorganized into Production and Commerce joint stock company “MINSK KRISTALL” - “MINSK KRISTALL GROUP” holding managment company (JSC “MINSK KRISTALL” - “MINSK KRISTALL GROUP” holding managment company).
+In 2013, Minsk Kristall Winery and Distillery was reorganized into Production and Commerce joint stock company “MINSK KRISTALL” - “MINSK KRISTALL GROUP” holding management company (JSC “MINSK KRISTALL” - “MINSK KRISTALL GROUP” holding management company).